NXT TakeOver: Phoenix

 NXT TakeOver: Phoenix was the 23rd NXT TakeOver professional wrestling livestreaming event produced by WWE.
 It was held exclusively for wrestlers from the promotion's NXT brand division.
 The event aired exclusively on the WWE Network and took place on January 26, 2019, at the Talking Stick Resort Arena in Phoenix, Arizona as part of that year's Royal Rumble weekend.

 Five matches were contested at the event.
 In the main event, Tommaso Ciampa defeated Aleister Black to retain the NXT Championship.
 In the penultimate match, Shayna Baszler defeated Bianca Belair by technical submission to retain the NXT Women's Championship.
-Other matches included were Johnny Gargano defeating Ricochet to win the NXT North American Championship, and War Raiders (Hanson and Rowe) defeating The Undisputed Era (Kyle O'Reilly and Roderick Strong) to win the NXT Tag Team Championship in the opening bout.
+In other prominent matches, Johnny Gargano defeated Ricochet to win the NXT North American Championship, and in the opening bout, War Raiders (Hanson and Rowe) defeating The Undisputed Era (Kyle O'Reilly and Roderick Strong) to win the NXT Tag Team Championship.

 Production

 Background

 TakeOver was a series of professional wrestling shows that began in May 2014, as WWE's then-developmental league NXT held their second WWE Network-exclusive event, billed as TakeOver.
 In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of their NXT live specials.
-TakeOver: Phoenix was scheduled as the 23rd NXT TakeOver event and was held on January 26, 2019, as a support show for that year's Royal Rumble pay-per-view.
+Announced on January 24, 2018, TakeOver: Phoenix was scheduled as the 23rd NXT TakeOver event and was held on January 26, 2019, as a support show for that year's Royal Rumble pay-per-view.
 It was held at the Talking Stick Resort Arena and was named after the venue's city of Phoenix, Arizona.
+Tickets went on sale on October 26.